daywiss/permits/README.md

 `Permits(resume,upsert)`

-- resume - An array of permission objects to restore previous state.
+- resume(optional, array) - An array of permission objects to restore previous state.
-- upsert - A callback function which can take 2 parameters `function upsert(permission,path){}`
+- upsert(optional, function) - A callback function which can take 2 parameters
+  `function upsert(permission,path){}`
-  - permission - A permissions object in the form
+  - permission - A permissions object which was just updated, in the form

     ```js
      {
        userid:'userid',
        resourceid:'resourceid',
        action:'action'
-       allowed:true,
+       allowed:true,  //allowed can be true false or null
        type:'default' //optionally define a resource type, defaults to "default"
       }
     ```